 - Take a self-assessment test to get to know your positives and negatives and better yourself.

-For a teacher, preparation and planning do matter.
-At the start of each day, make a systematic plan, and create a goal you wish to achieve.
+Planning the day makes it easier for a person to stick to their task and not do everything at once.
+For a teacher, preparation and planning are of utmost importance.
+At the start of each day, they should make a systematic plan to create a goal they wish to achieve.

 Planning to be a good teacher begins with: